 Common examples include where contacts have switched companies and the email address you had for the company therefore becomes invalid, or very new customers who have not made it into your system yet.
 This can result in repeat customers or those with greater direct sales contact being more likely to have correctly listed contact details in the sample frame and therefore introduce a bias towards these types of respondent in our sample.
 This can be a problem when these sorts of customers also tend to be more satisfied as it skews our results towards their more positive experience and could hide underlying issues experienced by the under-covered group.

 How can you tackle this bias?
 Firstly, you should ensure you have the most accurate customer lists possible, which will not only benefit customer research but also all other marketing activity and internal company processes.
-This means maintaining the customer lists and keeping all relevant information up-to-date, including removing or replacing clients/email adresses that have become irrelevant.
+This means maintaining the customer lists and keeping all relevant information up-to-date, including removing or replacing clients/email addresses that have become irrelevant.
 The second step is the selection of customers that participate in the research.
 As mentioned earlier, it might be tempting to only survey a subset of customers that are expected to be satisfied, however, this will not provide an accurate and representative picture of the customer base and will eventually backfire as it hides the dissatisfied.
 An easy answer for who to select for a customer research study is severyone.
 If this is not possible/reasonable, there should only be random samples drawn to ensure the subset of customers is representative of all clients.

 Non-Response Bias